 Even in the ever-bloated Interwebs, words still count for something.
 There may no longer be equal opportunity for self-publishers because of the noise.
 But words still fit in the chain of changing each person's outcome.
 Thoughts > Words > Actions > Habits > Lifestyles > Destiny Some ...
 Read more about Words Still Matter

-Each morning, the haze of confusion over what is real combats the fear of being a disappointment, and they grapple until a winner is declared.
-[Read more…] about What’s the Truest Sentence You Know?
+Hemingway once said: All you have to do is write one true sentence.
+Write the truest sentence that you know.
+Here goes: Each morning, the haze of confusion over what is real combats the fear of being a disappointment, and they grapple until a winner is declared. ...
+Read more about What’s the Truest Sentence You Know?